 Performance(s).
-A demonstration of competence or mastery that typically focuses on the student's ability to apply what they have learned to a realistic task-a problem or situation that might be encountered in real life.
+A demonstration of competence or mastery that typically focuses on the student's ability to apply what they have learned to a realistic task-a problem or situation that might be encountered in real life-or a teacher's ability to teach a lesson.